TRIQS/dft_tools/doc/guide/analysis.rst

   * `block_txtfiles` is a rank 2 square np.array(str) or list[list[str]] holding the file names of one block and
   * `block_name` is the name of the block.

-It is important that each data file has to contain three columns: the real frequency mesh, the real part and the imaginary part of the self energy - exactly in this order!
+It is important that each data file has to contain three columns: the real-frequency mesh, the real part and the imaginary part of the self energy - exactly in this order!
 The mesh should be the same for all files read in and non-uniform meshes are not supported.

 Finally, we set the self energy into the `SK` object::